Packing Hacks: My Favorite Travel Finds To Keep You Organized

 Travel-Size Refillable Bottles

 I decant everything — shampoo, conditioner, body wash, face wash — into these before every trip.
 They're leakproof (I've tested this more times than I'd like, usually at the bottom of a packed bag), TSA-compliant, and the silicone construction means they're easy to squeeze and hold up over time.
-Better for the environment than single-use travel sizes and better for your wallet too.
+Better for the environment than single-use travel sizes, and better for your wallet too.
+We’ve been using this set for a few years and they are holding up great.

 compact travel laundry bag